-The main objective of this EC innovation deal document was to propose and to analyse solutions to overcome the perceived barriers related to water reuse for agriculture, fertilizing and the implementation of AnMBR technology for WW treatment (ID, 2017).
+The main objective of this EC Innovation Deal document was to propose and to analyse solutions to overcome the perceived barriers related to water reuse for agriculture, fertilizing and the implementation of Anaerobic Membrane Bioreactor (AnMBR) technology for WW treatment (ID, 2017).
 In this document, analysis of legal, technological and economic feasibility of water reuse by combining wastewater treatment with AnMBR technology is conducted.
-The relation of the EC Innovation Deal on anaerobic MBR for wastewater treatment and reuse with the project's HYDROs is schematized in Table 3.16.